 Here is a diagram showing how businesses can incorporate accessibility into their projects:

 Company accessibility guidelines should feed to the design, development, and QA processes.
 Accessibility requirements should constantly adapt and evolve to the changing legislation.

-Here is the of accessibility recommendations for businesses:
+Here is some accessibility recommendations for businesses:

-Businesses should follow accessibility standards while taking into account the different operating systems, device types, and hardware capabilities.
+Follow Web Content Accessibility Guidelines while taking into account the different operating systems, device types, and hardware capabilities.

-Businesses should design for people with different disability needs by ensuring good color contrast, adding alternative text labels, non text cues, and avoiding flashy elements.
+Design for people with different disability needs by ensuring good color contrast, adding alternative text labels, non text cues, and avoiding flashy elements.
 In addition, businesses should make their sites compatible with keyboards and screen readers.